Three ways to start.

 - Under CMS enforcement means the hospital appears in CMS's public enforcement record.

 - Standardized price preview appears when parsed rows were actually generated for that hospital.
+Hospitals with zero generated rows are not counted in the headline.

 Current limits: some hospitals are behind bot-defense or publish malformed files.
 Missing rows can mean non-compliance, anti-bot blocking, or broken vendor output.